-Pathways for Prevention Statewide Leadership Team CHALLENGES Adverse Childhood Experiences (ACEs) Stressful or traumatic experiences in childhood can have a significant impact on lifelong health and opportunity, including increasing the risk of experiencing or carrying out domestic or sexual violence.
-These traumatic childhood experiences include abuse and neglect and household dysfunction, such as witnessing DV, or living with someone with a substance use disorder.
+Pathways for Prevention Statewide Leadership Team

+CHALLENGES Adverse Childhood Experiences (ACEs)

+Stressful or traumatic experiences in childhood can have a significant impact on lifelong health and opportunity, including increasing the risk of experiencing or carrying out domestic or sexual violence.
+These traumatic childhood experiences include abuse and neglect and household dysfunction, such as witnessing DV, or living with someone dealing with substance misuse.
 These, along with other traumas, are known as Adverse Childhood Experiences, or ACEs.
 Since 2013, Alaska, along with 30 other states, has collected data on ACEs.
-64.4% of Alaskans experienced at least one or more ACE.6 This experience of childhood trauma is linked to a wide range of health problems across the lifespan because of the effect stress has on a child's developing brain.
+64.4% of Alaskans experienced at least one or more ACE.8 This experience of childhood trauma is linked to a wide range of health problems across the lifespan because of the effect stress has on a child's developing brain.
 By creating protective environments where children can thrive, childhood trauma can be prevented.
-Preventing trauma, supporting healing and building resilience for those who do experience trauma can dramatically improve the health and wellness of Alaskans and reduce rates of violence.
-6 http://dhss.alaska.gov/abada/ace-ak/Documents/ACEsReportAlaska.pdf
+Preventing trauma, supporting healing and building resilience for those who do experience trauma, can dramatically improve the health and wellness of Alaskans and reduce rates of violence.
+8 http://dhss.alaska.gov/abada/ace-ak/Documents/ACEsReportAlaska.pdf

-CHALLENGES Inequity In an equitable society, a person of any race, gender, religion, sexual orientation, ability level, or income level, for example, would have the same access to quality health care, education, employment, housing, health and wellness as anyone else.
-Our current society is built on structural inequities.
-Policies, practices, and laws have continually favored some people over others, creating inequity in our society.
+CHALLENGES Inequity In an equitable society, a person of any race, gender, religion, sexual orientation, ability level, or income level - for example would have the same access to quality health care, education, employment, housing, health and wellness as anyone else.
+Our current society is built on structural inequities based on historical realities such as slavery and colonization.
+Policies, practices, and laws have continually favored some people over others, thereby weaving injustice into the fabric of our society.
 People who are not favored, or who are not in the dominant group, do not have access to the same opportunities.
 This inequity contributes to higher rates of violence in certain groups of people.
 As a result, structural inequities like sexism and racism are often referred to as "root causes" of violence.
 Without addressing these structural inequities, we cannot effectively end domestic and sexual violence.
-By supporting institutional practices that end oppression, we can create a society where violence is less likely to occur.
+By supporting institutional practices that address oppression and injustice, we can create a society where violence is less likely to occur.

 STRENGTHS Cultural Connectedness Alaska is home to 229 federally recognized tribes with at least twenty distinct indigenous languages.
 A neighborhood in Anchorage has been recognized as the most diverse in the country, with 99 languages other than English spoken.
 Alaskans are known to live and work in some of the toughest environments in the country.
 Overall, Alaskan culture is diverse, colorful, hard to pin down, and resilient.
-Alaska Native people have occupied Alaska for tens of thousands of years and have survived incredible challenges, including colonization.
+Alaska Native peoples have lived on and been stewards of this land for tens of thousands of years and have survived incredible challenges, including colonization.
 Alaska Native communities vary widely across the state, with unique cultural practices, languages and values in all five regions.
-Communities are actively revitalizing cultural practices that were diminished by colonization, implementing language immersion opportunities, and reconnecting with traditional ways while living in a very modern world.
+Communities are actively revitalizing cultural practices that were diminished by colonization, implementing language immersion opportunities, and reconnecting with traditional ways, while living in a very modern world.
 This adaptability is a sign of incredible resilience, and is just one of ways cultural connectedness is a sign of strength in Alaska.
+We need to continue to support and investigate a strong relationship with culture as a protective factor against all types of violence in our state.
+Not only will this allow us to better recognize some current practices as violence prevention, but it could allow new, more effective prevention activities to emerge based on the distinct culture and wisdom of each unique Alaskan community.